Hifumi1337/Bounty-Hacker/README.md

 $ sudo python3 -m http.server 80
 ```

-Now to actually obtain the script.
+Now to obtain the script.
 We need to create a directory (I called mine LinEnum), wget the actual linPEAS script from the GitHub repository, and then transfer the file over to the target machine to run the exploit.

 Here are the commands I used (This can be done multiple ways):